Spec-Ops/credentials-polyfill/README.md

         "email": "test@example.com"
       },
       "signature": {
-        "type": "GraphSignature2012",
+        "type": "LinkedDataSignature2015",
         "created": "2015-07-02T17:41:39Z",
         "creator": "https://issuer.example.com/keys/1",
         "signatureValue": "Tyd5S0A...nx33Yg=="
       }
     }
   }]
-}).then(function(identity) {
+})).then(function(credential) {
   // ...
 });
 ```

-The example above will result in a JSON-LD document that looks like
+The example above will result in an IdentityCredential containing a JSON-LD
-the one that was passed via the *credential* parameter.
-Optionally, the
+document that looks like the one that was passed via the *credential*
-recipient of the credentials may choose to not store some of the credentials
+parameter.
+Optionally, the recipient of the credentials may choose to not
-and can notify the issuer that those credentials were not stored by
+store some of the credentials and can notify the issuer that those credentials
-omitting them from the response.
+were not stored by omitting them from the response.

 ## Getting a Credential